South Africa’s first regulated broker-matcher

 London Session in South African Time

-• Character: High liquidity, sharp volatility, especially on GBP, EUR, and ZAR pairs.
+• Character: High liquidity and sharp volatility, especially on GBP, EUR, and ZAR pairs.

 • Best for: Scalpers and day traders who thrive on movement.